syedahmedullah14/My-Portfolio/README.md

 const experiences = [
   {
-    title: "React.js Developer",
+    title: "Software Developer",
-    company_name: "Starbucks",
+    company_name: "Tata Consultancy Services",
-    icon: starbucks,
+    icon: tcs,
     iconBg: "#383E56",
-    date: "March 2020 - April 2021",
+    date: "September 2021 -  Present",
     points: [
-      "Developing and maintaining web applications using React.js and other related technologies.", "Collaborating with cross-functional teams including designers, product managers, and other developers to create high-quality products.", "Implementing responsive design and ensuring cross-browser compatibility.", "Participating in code reviews and providing constructive feedback to other developers.", ],
+      // "Developing and maintaining web applications using React.js, Next.js, Express.js and other related technologies.", "Developed and maintained reliable web applications with user-friendly interfaces using ReactJS, Next.js, and Tailwind CSS, collaborating with cross-functional teams to meet project requirements", "Managed databases (MySQL, MongoDB) and developed scalable JavaScript applications using Express.js, ensuring data integrity, security, and maintainability.", "Collaborating with cross-functional teams including designers, product managers, and other developers to create high-quality products.",
+      // "Implementing responsive design and ensuring cross-browser compatibility.", "Participating in code reviews and providing constructive feedback to other developers.", ],
 },
   {
-    title: "React Native Developer",
+    title: "Founder and CEO",
-    company_name: "Tesla",
+    company_name: "IntElligence Tech Solutions",
-    icon: tesla,
+    icon: intelligence,
-    iconBg: "#E6DEDD",
+    iconBg: "#000000",
-    date: "Jan 2021 - Feb 2022",
+    date: "July 2022 - Present",
     points: [
-      "Developing and maintaining web applications using React.js and other related technologies.", "Collaborating with cross-functional teams including designers, product managers, and other developers to create high-quality products.", "Implementing responsive design and ensuring cross-browser compatibility.", "Participating in code reviews and providing constructive feedback to other developers.", ],
+      "As founder and CEO, I lead IntElligence Tech Solutions in creating cutting-edge web applications, staying ahead of industry trends.", "I oversee the entire development process, ensuring top-quality code and seamless, responsive applications using the latest technologies.", "I translate client needs into robust, user-friendly applications, delivering custom solutions that drive growth and engagement.", "Under my leadership, we've launched numerous high-impact web applications, improving efficiency and generating significant ROI for clients.", ],
   },
   {
-    title: "Web Developer",
-    company_name: "Shopify",
-    icon: shopify,
-    iconBg: "#383E56",
-    date: "Jan 2022 - Jan 2023",
-    points: [
-      "Developing and maintaining web applications using React.js and other related technologies.", "Collaborating with cross-functional teams including designers, product managers, and other developers to create high-quality products.", "Implementing responsive design and ensuring cross-browser compatibility.", "Participating in code reviews and providing constructive feedback to other developers.", ],
-  },
-  {
-    title: "Full stack Developer",
+    title: "Software Developer Intern",
-    company_name: "Meta",
+    company_name: "Sun Mobility",
-    icon: meta,
+    icon: sun,
     iconBg: "#E6DEDD",
-    date: "Jan 2023 - Present",
+    date: "March 2021 - August 2021",
     points: [
-      "Developing and maintaining web applications using React.js and other related technologies.", "Collaborating with cross-functional teams including designers, product managers, and other developers to create high-quality products.", "Implementing responsive design and ensuring cross-browser compatibility.", "Participating in code reviews and providing constructive feedback to other developers.", ],
+      "Collaborated with a team to create and maintain web applications, gaining hands-on experience in HTML5, CSS3, and JavaScript.", "Assisted in designing and developing user interfaces with React.JS, creating interactive and responsive web experiences.", "Contributed to web application development and maintenance, improving performance through active participation in codebase enhancements and troubleshooting.", "Gained exposure to frameworks like Bootstrap by helping create visually appealing and user-friendly web interfaces.", ],
   },
+  // {
+  //   title: "Full stack Developer",
+  //   company_name: "Meta",
+  //   icon: meta,
+  //   iconBg: "#E6DEDD",
+  //   date: "Jan 2023 - Present",
+  //   points: [
+  //     "Developing and maintaining web applications using React.js and other related technologies.",
+  //     "Collaborating with cross-functional teams including designers, product managers, and other developers to create high-quality products.",
+  //     "Implementing responsive design and ensuring cross-browser compatibility.",
+  //     "Participating in code reviews and providing constructive feedback to other developers.",
+  //   ],
+  // },
 ];

 const testimonials = [
   {
     testimonial:
-      "I thought it was impossible to make a website as beautiful as our product, but Rick proved me wrong.",
+      "I thought it was impossible to make a website as beautiful as our product, but Jaser proved me wrong.",
     name: "Sara Lee",
     designation: "CFO",
     company: "Acme Co",